openlayers/openlayers/readme.md

     $ ./build.py serve

-Windows users should run `build serve` instead.
+Windows users should run `build.py serve` instead.

 Then, either open one of the example html files from the `examples` directory directly in your browser, or start a simple webserver, for example: